West Island: Points of interest

-Stewart Hall, in Pointe-Claire – an art gallery and community cultural centre and small-scale performance venue.
+Stewart Hall, in Pointe-Claire, is an art gallery and community cultural centre and small-scale performance venue.

-The Museum of Local History and Heritage located at 1850 Lakeshore Drive and adjacent to the large linear parks that stretch from Dorval along the edge of Lac Saint-Louis east towards Old Lachine Village where the old public beaches used to be.
+The Museum of Local History and Heritage is located at 1850 Lakeshore Drive and adjacent to the large linear parks that stretch from Dorval along the edge of Lac Saint-Louis east towards Old Lachine Village, where the old public beaches used to be.
 There are several marinas in the area and each summer the lake is filled with diverse pleasure craft.
 Wind-surfing here is quite popular, though public bathing is illegal and generally discouraged.
 Fishing is popular, though again, it is unwise to consume anything caught.

-The Morgan Arboretum and Ecomuseum Zoo, a zoo dedicated to animal species endemic to the Eastern Great Lakes lowland forest, located in one of the last old growth example of the type on-island.
+The Morgan Arboretum and Ecomuseum Zoo is a zoo dedicated to animal species endemic to the Eastern Great Lakes lowland forest, located in one of the last old growth example of the type on-island.
 The Ecomuseum is, along with Montréal's Biodome and Insectarium, one of the key local public zoological institutions that have found innovative solutions to the problems with 'traditional zoos'.

 Old Saint-Anne's Village and the Sainte-Anne-de-Bellevue Canal, another area in the West Island where permanent settlement dates back to the mid-late 17th century, Sainte-Anne's became a focal point for local services with the development of Macdonald College and the Veterans Hospital during the early 20th century.
 The Village has many restaurants and bars and other services supporting the comparatively large student population.
 The area features a boardwalk, the old Rex Theatre and numerous specialty shops.
 Other features include the Gallipeault Bridge which connects Sainte-Anne's to Ile Perot.